eeeschwartz/content-guide/pages/how-to-write.md

 All content on the City’s website must be written at or below a 5th-grade reading level.

-You can paste your text into the Hemingway Editor to check readability.
+You can paste your text into the <a href="http://www.hemingwayapp.com/">Hemingway Editor</a> to check readability.

 **Content principles**